 (3) Pass an examination in the subject area for which application is being made.

-(D) An alternative resident educator license shall be valid for four years, except that the state board, on a case-by-case basis, may extend the license's duration as necessary to enable the license holder to complete the Ohio teacher residency program established under section 3319.223 of the Revised Code.
+(D) An alternative resident educator license shall be valid for four years and shall be renewable for reasons specified by rules adopted by the state board pursuant to division (A) of this section.
+The state board, on a case-by-case basis, may extend the license's duration as necessary to enable the license holder to complete the Ohio teacher residency program established under section 3319.223 of the Revised Code.

 (E) The rules shall require the holder of an alternative resident educator license, as a condition of continuing to hold the license, to do all of the following: